nevendyulgerov/ECF/README.md

 </postTypes>
 ```

-In the example above, we define a custom metafield of type 'number' for custom post type 'post'.
+In the example above, we define a custom metafield of type 'number' for custom post type 'page'.

 #How to configure Enhanced Custom Fields for Taxonomies